Enquire about a tree

 If you have a query about a Tree Preservation Order, a tree in a park or public space, a tree on a pavement or verge, or just wish to discuss a tree in Dorset, complete our online enquiry form.

-Tree Preservation Orders (TPO) and trees in conservation areas
+Tree Preservation Orders (TPO) and conservation areas

 Trees make a valuable contribution to both the urban and rural landscapes as well as being an important habitat for wild life and contributing to local amenity.
 Trees also help to counteract the effects of global warming.
 Large trees are particularly import providing important local landmarks.

 The planning department is responsible for management of:

 - processing applications to carry out work on TPO trees and trees within conservation areas

 - making site visits